Combating the Effects of Stress

 When thinking about stress in your life, you may be most acutely aware of its impact on your state of mind.
 But stress—especially chronic stress—can have further-reaching effects.
-You’ve undoubtedly noticed some of them, but there’s also a chance you haven’t made the connection to others yet.
+You’ve undoubtedly noticed some of them, but there’s also a chance you haven’t seen those connections yet.

 Like anything else, addressing the results of your tension isn’t as effective at providing you lasting relief as getting to the root of what’s causing it in the first place.
-That said, becoming more aware of stress’s connection to certain health concerns can help raise your awareness of them and encourage you to do what you can to tame them while getting your levels under control.
+That said, becoming more aware of stress’s connection to certain health concerns can raise your awareness and encourage you to tame symptoms while getting stress under control.

 Discuss your symptoms with your doctor to determine if they could be, at least in part, due to stress.
 These techniques have proven helpful for four commonly related issues:

 Practicing transcendental meditation can be especially helpful when your blood pressure (and heart rate) increase due to stress, as it has been shown to help balance brain activity and regulate your circulatory system.
 This type of meditation involves using a mantra to get to a peaceful state, silently repeating a word, sound, or phrase to narrow your awareness and quiet any jumbled or overwhelming thoughts.

 You may find other types helpful, too.
 Explore the many benefits of meditation and choose from a variety of techniques.